5 Books That Will Change How You Understand Your Nervous System

 These books will not fix you — because you are not broken.
 They will help you understand yourself.
 And understanding is where every meaningful change begins.

-A note on reading these books: they can bring things up.
+A note on reading them: they can bring things up.
 Go at your own pace.
 You do not have to read them in order, or finish them, or understand everything the first time.
 Read the way your nervous system can handle — which sometimes means a chapter at a time, with plenty of space in between.

 The most important thing is not to read all five.
 It is to begin.
+Start with the one that sounds most like what you have been living.

 Start here — it is free